qureai/qureai.github.io/_posts/2019-01-08-ventricles.md

 <img width='100%' src="/assets/images/ventricle_volume/scatter.png" alt="Scatter plot">

 In this scatter plot, x-axis is lateral ventricular volume while y-axis is cranial vault volume.
-Scans with atrophy were circled with orange cirle while scans with hydrocephalus were marked with green square.
+Scans with atrophy were circled with orange circle while scans with hydrocephalus were marked with green square.
 Patients with atrophy were on the right to the mass of patients, indicating larger ventricles in these patients.
-Unsuprisingly, patients with hydrocephalus were the rightmost, with ventricle volumes even higher than those with atrophy.
+Unsurprisingly, patients with hydrocephalus were the rightmost, with ventricle volumes even higher than those with atrophy.

 To make this relation clearer, we have plotted distribution of ventricular volume for patients without hydrocephalus or atrophy and patients with one of these.